 And yet, each time I look– the plants are bigger.

-And so, this plant that keeps on giving is the perfect herb to turn into a classic glass of mint tea.
+And since I love making homemade tea (like this catnip tea, this pine needle tea, and this ginger tea), my mint plant that keeps on giving is the perfect herb to turn into a classic glass of mint tea.

 Does it Matter What Type of Mint I Have?

-Should the Mint Leaves be Fresh or Dried?
+Should the Mint Leaves be Fresh or Dried for Mint Tea?